• Home

 One note: no drink packages are available on any Disney Cruise Line ship.
 All beverages are priced individually.
 Also, there is no casino on the Disney Adventure — this is a family-oriented ship through and through.

-Character Meet-and-Greets — The "Selfies at Sea" Controversy Explained
+Character Meet-and-Greets — The "Selfies at Sea" Situation Explained

-This section is important because the character experience on the Disney Adventure has become the most talked-about issue among passengers — and the situation has evolved significantly since the maiden voyage.
-Here's the full timeline of what happened and where things stand now.
+This section deserves attention because the character experience on the Disney Adventure has been the single most controversial issue among passengers since launch — and it has shifted multiple times.
+Here is the honest timeline and where things stand right now.

-Maiden Voyage (March 10–13): Character meets were booked through the Navigator App using traditional reservation slots.
-Guests could reserve times to meet characters like Duffy, Moana, and Captain Jack Sparrow, and interactions were warm, personal, and similar to other Disney ships.
-However, popular slots filled almost instantly, leaving many families unable to book any character meet for their entire voyage.
+Maiden Voyage (10–13 March 2026): Character meets were booked via the Navigator App using traditional reservation slots.
+Guests could reserve times to meet characters like Duffy, Moana and Captain Jack Sparrow, and interactions were warm and personal — close-up, hugs, autographs, the works.
+The problem was the booking system: popular slots filled in seconds, leaving many families unable to book any character meet for their entire voyage.
 Guest Services lines stretched down corridors.
+Disney Cruise Line news outlets and Reddit communities lit up about it.

-Second Sailing Onwards: Disney abruptly changed the format to what they branded "Selfies at Sea."
-You still book 15- or 30-minute time windows through the Navigator App, but instead of traditional hugging, autograph signing, and personal conversations, characters now appear at a short distance while you take selfie-style photos.
-There's no physical contact, limited conversation, and it feels more like a pandemic-era protocol than the character magic Disney is known for.
-The shift drew immediate and vocal criticism from passengers and Disney fan communities worldwide.
+Second Sailing Onwards: Disney abruptly switched to what it called "Selfies at Sea."
+Same 15- or 30-minute time-window reservations, but instead of personal one-on-one meets, characters now appeared at a respectful distance for selfie-style photos.
+No physical contact, limited conversation, more "pandemic-era photo opportunity" than the warm Disney character moment most families had booked for.
+Backlash from passengers and Disney fan communities worldwide was immediate.

-Disney's Partial Rollback (mid-March): Responding to backlash, Disney quietly began testing a return to more traditional character interactions.
-On March 17, Snow White was spotted greeting guests in Town Square without a reservation system — walk-up, in-person, with physical contact.
-The queue was long, confirming strong demand for the traditional format.
-Mickey has also appeared in walk-up meet-and-greet format at certain times.
+Partial Rollback (mid-March onwards): Responding to the criticism, Disney quietly began testing walk-up traditional character meets again.
+On 17 March, Snow White was spotted greeting guests in Town Square with no reservation system — walk-up queue, in-person, real hugs.
+The queue was long, which confirmed that demand for traditional meets was very much alive.
+Mickey has also appeared in walk-up format at certain times.

 Indian family meeting Captain Mickey and Minnie on the Disney Adventure from Singapore — multigenerational character photo